unicode-org/icu4x/ffi/diplomat/wasm/icu4x/docs/datetime_ffi.rst

         See the `Rust documentation for to_calendar <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.DateTime.html#method.to_calendar>`__ for more information.

+    .. js:function:: hour()

+        Returns the hour in this time

+        See the `Rust documentation for hour <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.hour>`__ for more information.

+    .. js:function:: minute()

+        Returns the minute in this time

+        See the `Rust documentation for minute <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.minute>`__ for more information.

+    .. js:function:: second()

+        Returns the second in this time

+        See the `Rust documentation for second <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.second>`__ for more information.

+    .. js:function:: nanosecond()

+        Returns the nanosecond in this time

+        See the `Rust documentation for nanosecond <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/types/struct.Time.html#structfield.nanosecond>`__ for more information.

+    .. js:function:: day_of_month()

+        Returns the 1-indexed day in the month for this date

+        See the `Rust documentation for day_of_month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.day_of_month>`__ for more information.

+    .. js:function:: day_of_week()

+        Returns the day in the week for this day

+        See the `Rust documentation for day_of_week <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.day_of_week>`__ for more information.

+    .. js:function:: ordinal_month()

+        Returns 1-indexed number of the month of this date in its year

+        Note that for lunar calendars this may not lead to the same month having the same ordinal month across years; use month_code if you care about month identity.

+        See the `Rust documentation for month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.month>`__ for more information.

+    .. js:function:: month_code()

+        Returns the month code for this date.
+Typically something like "M01", "M02", but can be more complicated for lunar calendars.

+        See the `Rust documentation for month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.month>`__ for more information.

+    .. js:function:: year_in_era()

+        Returns the year number in the current era for this date

+        See the `Rust documentation for year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.year>`__ for more information.

+    .. js:function:: era()

+        Returns the era for this date,

+        See the `Rust documentation for year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.year>`__ for more information.

+    .. js:function:: months_in_year()

+        Returns the number of months in the year represented by this date

+        See the `Rust documentation for months_in_year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.months_in_year>`__ for more information.

+    .. js:function:: days_in_month()

+        Returns the number of days in the month represented by this date

+        See the `Rust documentation for days_in_month <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.days_in_month>`__ for more information.

+    .. js:function:: days_in_year()

+        Returns the number of days in the year represented by this date

+        See the `Rust documentation for days_in_year <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.days_in_year>`__ for more information.

+    .. js:function:: calendar()

+        Returns the :js:class:`ICU4XCalendar` object backing this date

+        See the `Rust documentation for calendar <https://unicode-org.github.io/icu4x-docs/doc/icu/calendar/struct.Date.html#method.calendar>`__ for more information.

 .. js:class:: ICU4XIsoDateTime

     An ICU4X DateTime object capable of containing a ISO-8601 date and time.